Annalein214/picogui/README.md

 A similar program exists which controls a probe via a km long cable using RS458.
 In that probe a RedPitaya is the mainboard and also reading out a PMT.
 Additional hardware (read out by the RedPitaya) were Raspberry py Zero IR Cameras, Motors, observation of the charge of low temperature batteries, temperature sensors, gyro sensor or a light flasher plus customized camera.
 This program is not yet on GIT.
 If interested, please contact me.

-# Prerequisits

-The software runs on Linux, Mac, Windows (some versions might not be supported, because the programm was only sometimes used at the one or other OS).

-- python 2 or 3 (2 deprecated)
-- PyQT4 or 5 (4 deprecated)
-- pyseriel (for further hardware)

-Picoscope 3xxx (MSO) or 6xxx, change to others should be straight forward.
-Further possible hardware, see below.

 # Functionality